Alec-Ellebracht/nouns/README.md

 # nouns

-A game about guessing nouns with you friends.
+A game about guessing nouns with your friends.

 ## Setup